-A Pigouvian tax is a government cost on activities that create socially harmful externalities.
+A Pigouvian tax is a government cost on any activity that creates socially harmful externalities.
 An externality is an activity that creates a negative effect on others in a society but not necessarily the person who does that activity.

 Pollution is an externality, for example.
 The driver of a non-compliant vehicle doesn't necessarily suffer immediately from the exhaust it releases as they drive down the road, but everyone behind them may suffer.
 Their exhaust may also increase pollution for everyone in the community.

 The government imposes a Pigouvian tax on non-compliant vehicles to make the driver take on more of the cost of the suffering they may cause.
 The revenue from the tax is often used to help ameliorate the external cost.

 Ideally, a Pigouvian tax will cost the producer the amount equivalent to the harm it causes others.